 But dipping the greens – the first shoots of spring, which always return, whether we witness their budding or not – are signs of hope amid dark times.
 Hope emerges, even while damp with tears.

 - Karpas symbolizes hope for the future.
 Jewish tradition always embraces hope, even during uncertain times.
-What makes you hopeful this year?
+What makes you hopeful?
 Why?

 - What signs of spring are you noticing today, wherever you live?
 If someone at your virtual seder lives in another place, are they seeing different signs of the season?